Yoga: Types, Techniques, Benefits, Risks and Integrations

 What Is Yoga?

 Yoga is a holistic practice that integrates physical, mental, and spiritual disciplines to achieve balance, strength, and flexibility in both body and mind.
-The term “yoga” is derived from the Sanskrit word “yoke,” meaning union or connection.
-It emphasizes the practice’s foundational philosophy of uniting the body, mind, and spirit.
-According to Sandra Heuschmann, Yoga Therapy (2022), over 80% of practitioners experience significant improvements in physical health, including enhanced flexibility, strength, and mental well-being.
+The term “yoga” comes from the Sanskrit word “yoke,” meaning union or connection, reflecting its foundational goal of uniting the body, mind, and spirit.
+Rooted in ancient Indian tradition, yoga has evolved into a comprehensive system that includes physical postures (asanas), breath control (pranayama), and meditation (dhyana) to promote overall wellness.

 What Are the Types of Yoga?